 Six Sigma Ranch and Winery

 Six Sigma has 7 free hiking and biking trails ranging from an easy 2 mile hike to a very hard 3.1 mile trail with steep hills.
 Visitors should sign in at the tasting room and sign a liability form before starting.
-Also available are picnic tables (currently by reservation only, 707-994-4068) and the winery shop where you can buy wine and picnic items such as local cheeses and crackers.
+Also available are picnic tables and the winery shop where you can buy wine and picnic items such as local cheeses and crackers.

 Address: 13372 Spruce Grove Road, Lower Lake, about a 20 minute drive from Camp

 More information on the Six Sigma web site

 Highlands Springs, at an elevation of 1483 feet, is about half an hour from camp.
 Visitors can use hiking and biking trails and there are picnic areas with BBQs, a large grassy area, horseshoe pits, a beach area with swimming, fishing spots, and water access for non-motorized boats.
 It's a great choice for families and favorite place for kayaking and swimming in summer.
 Most of the hiking trails are fairly hilly and rugged, providing good views.
 Bring water as there's no potable water available.

 Address: 3600 E. Highland Springs Rd., Lakeport, off Hwy 29 (left turn coming from Camp)

 For a strenuous hike, head to Mt Konocti County Park in Kelseyville.
 From the upper parking lot, the steep Wright Peak Summit Trail heads to the top of the dormant volcano for fantastic views.
 It's a little over 6 miles round trip with a 1600 foot elevation gain.
 The park is open for hiking only and smoking is not permitted due to fire danger.